About

 Ryan Arthur

 Ryan Arthur is Carol’s son.
-He co-founded HOA Quality Management with her in 2005, after spending several years at Carol’s former HOA management firm, and worked at the company through 2010 — running bookkeeping and budgets, processing assessments, coordinating vendors, writing newsletters, and generally supporting Carol.
+He co-founded HOA Quality Management with her in 2005, after spending a few years working alongside Carol at her previous HOA management firm, and spent five years running bookkeeping and budgets, coordinating vendors, writing newsletters, and generally supporting Carol.

-In 2010 he left to pursue a career in technology.
-He first spent several years at a patent firm in Oakland serving large companies, and then 13 years at fast-growing startups in San Francisco, including as a chief of staff and head of operations.
+In 2010 he left to pursue a career in technology, spending three years at a patent firm in Oakland serving large tech companies, and then twelve years in senior leadership roles across several fast-growing startups in San Francisco, including as a chief of staff and head of operations, overseeing all aspects of company management.
 He returned in 2026 to co-manage HOA Quality Management with Carol.

 Credentials